Stonewall (charity): In the 2010s

+Safe Schools Alliance (2020)

 In 2020, lawyers for a 14-year-old girl and the Safe Schools Alliance made an application for judicial review against the Crown Prosecution Service in respect of its hate crime guidance for schools and its association with the Diversity Champions programme, saying that it was biased in favour of transgender individuals.
 This was dismissed by the High Court in 2021, with Mr Justice Cavanagh saying: "There is no basis for asserting that the individual prosecutor will be influenced in any way by the CPS' status as a Diversity Champion."

+Withdrawals from the Diversity Champions scheme

 In May 2021, the Equality and Human Rights Commission (EHRC) announced that it would be withdrawing from the Diversity Champions programme on the grounds that it did not constitute the best value for money.
 Liz Truss, the Minister for Women and Equalities, suggested that all government departments should withdraw from the scheme.
-Commentators in the UK press described the controversy as 'toxic' with each side taking increasingly extremist positions.
+Commentators in the UK press described the controversy as 'toxic', with each side taking increasingly extreme positions.

-A University of Essex internal report following the cancellation of two visiting speakers' invitations released in May 2021 stated that the Equality Act 2010 only protects individuals who have undergone or intend to undergo gender reassignment, and not gender identity.
+A University of Essex internal report released in May 2021 following the cancellation of two visiting speakers' invitations stated that the Equality Act 2010 only protects individuals who have undergone or intend to undergo gender reassignment, and not gender identity.
 Some critics of Stonewall stated that this made the organisation's advice under the Diversity Champions scheme potentially misleading.
-In response, Stonewall argued that the advice was based on the EHRC Code of Practice which had been upheld by a court decision earlier that month.
+In response, Stonewall argued that the advice was based on the EHRC Code of Practice, which had been upheld by a court decision earlier that month.

-In October 2021 the BBC aired Nolan Investigates, a podcast series presented by Stephen Nolan, looking at the influence Stonewall has on public institutions across the UK.
+In October 2021 the BBC aired Nolan Investigates, a podcast series presented by Stephen Nolan, looking at Stonewall's influence on public institutions across the UK.
 The series was viewed by some as an attack by the BBC on Stonewall and by others as an attack on the BBC and the extent to which the corporation itself is influenced by Stonewall.

 In November 2021, the BBC withdrew from the scheme.
 Its Director General Tim Davie said it left for reasons of impartiality and to "minimise the risk of perceived bias".
 Stonewall responded that the exit was a result of "organised attacks on workplace inclusion that extend far beyond" the Diversity Champions scheme.
-By 2021, several organisations like Channel 4, the Ministry of Justice, United Kingdom, Department of Health, Ofcom and Cabinet Office also withdrew from the Diversity Champion scheme.
+By 2021, several organisations like Channel 4, the Ministry of Justice, the Department of Health, Ofcom and the Cabinet Office also withdrew from the Diversity Champion scheme.

 In December 2021, University College London decided to withdraw from Stonewall programmes, saying its membership of Stonewall's programmes could inhibit academic freedom and discussion around sex and gender.
 Several Scottish universities declined to apply for a ranking in Stonewall's equality league table for 2022.

-In July 2022 it was reported that the Department for Education had dissociated itself from Stonewall, and that Oxford University had been ordered by the Information Commissioner's Office to reveal the scores and feedback it received from Stonewall as part of its workplace scheme, because there was “an unusually strong public interest”.
+In July 2022 it was reported that the Department for Education had dissociated itself from Stonewall, and that Oxford University had been ordered by the Information Commissioner's Office to reveal the scores and feedback it received from Stonewall as part of its workplace scheme, because there was "an unusually strong public interest".